 Ben was buried with full Military Honours in his hometown of Northallerton on 15th July 2003.
 For several hours the town came to a standstill, all the shops closed and the streets were lined with townspeople paying their respects.

 In March 2005 Northallerton Silver Band performed a Memorial Concert to Ben.
 The proceeds were used to establish the LANCE CORPORAL BEN HYDE MEMORIAL TRUST.
-Since that date the “Trust” has raised almost one hundred thousand pounds enabling us to help not only the Royal Military Police Central Benevolent Fund but many Community Services eg. The local Hospital, many Youth organisations, Scouts, several Junior Football Teams, an amateur swimming Club, Northallerton College and the Dales School for Handicapped Children at Morton-on-Swale, to name a few.
-We have also sponsored several amateur athletes, one of whom was a member of Team GB in the “Adaptive Rowing” for the World Championships.
+Since that date the “Trust” has raised over one hundred thousand pounds enabling us to help not only the Royal Military Police Central Benevolent Fund but many Community Services eg. The local Hospital, many Youth organisations, Scouts, several Junior Football Teams, an amateur swimming Club, Northallerton College and the Dales School for Handicapped Children at Morton-on-Swale, to name a few.
+We have also sponsored several amateur athletes, one of whom, Laurence Whitley was a member of Team GB in the “Adaptive Rowing” for the Rio Paralympics, winning a gold medal.
 Northallerton Silver Band dedicated a piece of music to Ben, “Ewcote”, which they play at almost every Concert they perform.
 They always announce that it is dedicated to LANCE CORPORAL BEN HYDE, A PEACEMAKER WHO LOST HIS LIFE SO OTHERS COULD LIVE IN PEACE.